joannakl/cs102/projects/project4_du.markdown

 - (for a directory) the total size of all the files and subdirectories stored in it, or
-- (for a file) the size of the actual file if the object on which it is called is a file.
+- (for a file) the size of the actual file.

-This method will need to trigger a recursive algorithm (most likely implemented in another function) that calculates the total size of all the file.
+This method will need to trigger a recursive algorithm (most likely implemented in another private method) that calculates the total size of all the files and subdirectories.
 For efficiency reason, you should make sure that once the total size is calculated, it is not recalculated again.

 __`List <FileOnDisk> getLargestFiles(int numOfFiles)`__ method should compute and return

-- (for a directory) the list of `numOfFiles` largest files stored in the directory structure of the object on which it is called
+- (for a directory) the list of `numOfFiles` largest files stored in the directory structure of the object on which it is called; this list should be sorted from largest to smallest file, or
-- `null` if the object is a file (since it has no files stored within it.
+- (for a file) `null`.

 The class should override the __`String toString()`__ method.
 It should return a string with the following format:

 ```
 SSSSSSSS XB    PATH
 ```

 - `SSSSSSSS` is a sequence of 8 _spaces_ reserved for the file size.
 This value should be printed with exactly two digits after the decimal point.
 The value should be right-justified within the field of 8 _spaces_.
+You can accomplish this by using `%8.2f` format specifier in the `String.format()` method.

 - `XB` should be replaced by either `bytes`, `KB`, `MB`, or `GB` depending on the size of the file.
-Depending on the length of this value, there should be either two or five spaces printed after it and before the next value.
+(All file sizes should be converted to one of these units by dividing the number of bytes by appropriate powers of 1024 so that the number reported is always smaller than 1024.
+For example, if the number of bytes in a file is 16384, then this is equivalent to 16496/1024 = 16.11 KB and this value should be reported.
+If the number of bytes is 4198592, then this is equivalent to 4100.19 KB, or 4.00 MB.
+Depending on the length of this value, there should be either two or five spaces printed after it and before the  `PATH`.

 - `PATH` is the actual path name for the file.
 You should use the canonical path.
 (Note that some path names may be very long.
 This may force the output of your pgogram to wrap in some cases.
 This if fine.)